-Practice Task: Using the Touch Sensor
+Attaching the Touch Sensor

 Ask students to add the touch sensor to their robot.
 Learners can add the sensor themselves or follow pages 77-79 of their EV 3 Manual (Building Instructions).

 - This means that when the touch sensor is touched it will run one chain of commands.

 This practice task does not involve any robot movement, but it could be added on.

-© 2020 Dr. Krista Francis & Stefan Rothschuh
+© 2022 Dr. Krista Francis & Stefan Rothschuh